Snowden says 'significant threats' to his life

 The newspaper said the technology had been in use since at least 2008 and relied on a covert channel of radio waves transmitted from tiny circuit boards and USB cards secretly inserted in the computers.

-Frequent targets of the program, code-named Quantum, included units of the Chinese military and industrial targets.
+Frequent targets of the programme, code-named Quantum, included units of the Chinese military and industrial targets.

 Snowden faces criminal charges after fleeing to Hong Kong and then Russia, where he was granted at least a year's asylum.

-He was charged with theft of government property, unauthorized communication of national security information and giving classified intelligence data to an unauthorized person.
+He was charged with theft of government property, unauthorized communication of national security information and giving classified intelligence data to an unauthorised person.

 (Editing by Sophie Hares and Bernard Orr)